2017 SUMMER STRING WORKSHOP

-The Elementary and Middle School Summer String Workshop is a 5-day workshop designed to bring young string students together with distinguished teachers and musicians from the greater Pittsburgh area for an inspiring week of music making.
-Students are challenged in a supportive environment to cultivate musical growth by small and large ensemble participation, singing and performing in the chorus, and exploring the creative process of expression through drama.
+The Summer String Workshop is a 5-day workshop designed to bring young string students together with distinguished teachers and musicians from the greater Pittsburgh area for an inspiring week of music making.
+Students are challenged in a supportive environment to cultivate musical growth by small and large ensemble participation, including orchestral playing and chamber music, singing and performing in the choir, and experiencing Scottish bagpiping music & Highland dance.
+Professional bagpiper, George Balderose, will perform as soloist with the Philharmonic Orchestra.

 At least 1-2 years of private instruction is required.
 Students must be able to read music fluently.
 Previous group or ensemble experience is highly recommended.